How To Set Up A Home VPN Server – An In-Depth Guide

 But...
 There Are Other Reliable Options

 If you're someone who is averse to working with a VPN company because they have access to your data, it’s essential to work with a team that operates a strict no-log policy.
-It's also important to keep your eye on rumors about specific VPN providers.
-There are some allegations against particular VPN platforms, so make sure to use a VPN that's squeaky clean!
+Just make sure to use a VPN that's squeaky clean!

 Using a premium, low-cost service like NordVPN can help you get the most out of your VPN connection.
 This Panama-based provider offers a range of premium features at an extremely affordable price.
 With NordVPN, you can access over 5,000 servers in over 60 countries throughout the world.
 The service also provides consistent access to Netflix, Hulu, and other content providers.

 As with other top VPNs, you'll also benefit from a strict no-log policy and AES 256-bit encryption.
 If you're looking to simplify the VPN process and improve your capabilities, this is a reliable option.